Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Summary and conclusions

 It should be noted that the optimization can be in principle performed also by other numerical methods, including a naive exhaustive search when the number of parameters is small.
-It is nevertheless generally desirable to have a portfolio of various methods and approaches that can be applied to solve a given problem.
-Our work contributes to this portfolio for the very timely and important task of maximization of heralding probability in optical quantum state engineering based on Gaussian resource states and photon counting.
-We have shown that our approach can seamlessly incorporate bounds on the available squeezing which is highly relevant in practice.
-The method can be also extended to states with non-zero coherent displacements.
-However, in such case the expression for the normalization factor $Z$ contains additional Gaussian function of the displacements, whose covariance matrix is a nontrivial function of the matrix $A$.
-Consequently, the resulting polynomials will be more complicated and will have higher degrees than for the states with vanishing displacements, which can make the numerics more challenging.
+It is, nevertheless, generally desirable to have a portfolio of various methods and approaches that can be applied to solve a given problem.
+Our work contributes to this portfolio for the timely and important task of maximizing the heralding probability in optical quantum state engineering based on Gaussian resource states and photon counting. \tcr{The main conceptual advantage of the present approach is that it allows one to perform the full global optimization of the heralding probability $p_S$ with respect to the damping parameters $X_j$.
+For two and three heralding modes the method appears to be computationally very efficient and the optimization of $p_S$ for given fixed state parameters $s_j$ and $\nu_{jk}$ can be performed on scale of seconds on an ordinary desktop machine.} We have also shown that our approach can seamlessly incorporate bounds on the available squeezing which is highly relevant in practice.
+The method can also be extended to states with nonzero coherent displacements.
+However, in such case, the expression for the normalization factor $Z$ contains an additional Gaussian function of the displacements, whose covariance matrix is a nontrivial function of the matrix $A$.
+Consequently, the resulting polynomials will be more complicated and will have higher degrees than for the states with vanishing displacements, which can make the numerics challenging.

+\tcr{Even when the damping parameters $X_j$ are optimized, the heralding probability $p_S$ will generally decrease as the total number of the heralding photons $N$ increases.
+Practical applications of non-Gaussian quantum states in optical quantum computing or quantum error correction may require close-to-deterministic state preparations.
+The preparation probability can be further boosted by multiplexing \cite{Scott2020, Adam2024,Forbes2025}.
+If a single source generates the state with probability $p_S$, then $M$ sources operating simultaneously can increase this probability to $1-(1-p_S)^M$ \cite{Forbes2025}.
+Additionally, quantum-state breeding schemes \cite{Etesse2015,Cotte2022,Simon2024,Sychev2017,Konno2024,Takase2024} that utilize feedforward \cite{Terhal2018,Sakaguchi2023} may lead to higher preparation probabilities and even to deterministic state generation \cite{Terhal2018}.}